Blockstream/esplora/README.md

 - `BASE_HREF` - base href for user interface (defaults to `/`, change if not served from the root directory)
 - `API_URL` - URL for HTTP REST API (defaults to `/api`, change if the API is available elsewhere)
 - `PORT` - port to bind http development server (defaults to `3000`, has no effect when building)
+- `BASE_URL` - absolute base url for user interface (no default, only required for opensearch functionality)
 - `NATIVE_ASSET_LABEL` - the name of the network native asset (defaults to `BTC`)
 - `SITE_TITLE` - website title for `<title>` (defaults to `Block Explorer`)
 - `SITE_DESC` - meta description (defaults to `Esplora Block Explorer`)